timm/tested/docs/onFishr.md

 others, can use lessons from past tests to improve subsequent versions.

-(ASIDE: Q) but wait, is this an AI subject or a CS subject?
-A) yes.
+Q1) But wait, is this an AI subject or a CS subject?
+A1) Yes.
-AI is software[^me]  and as such it needs engineers who have the experience needed to revise and refactor and improve it[^mart].)
+AI is software[^me]  and as such it needs engineers who have the experience needed to revise and refactor and improve it[^mart].

-(ASIDE, again: Q) Is this an AI subject or a requirements engineering subject?
+Q2) Is this an AI subject or a requirements engineering subject?
-A) yes.
+A2) Yes.
 Requirements and testing are both iterative processes where we try to learn the most, using the least samples).

 [^me]: T. Menzies,